CristianStefirca/FATsystem/README.md

 2. Follow the prompts to perform the desired operation.

-3.View the console output for status messages and confirmations of the performed actions.
+3. View the console output for status messages and confirmations of the performed actions.

 ## Contributing